Phonemos User Guide

 diagram

-2.3 The time to first response is understood to be the period of time within the standby time from the time the message is received in the linkyard customer portal (https://servicedesk.linkyard.ch/) until it is put to work by an employee of the Provider.
+2.3 The time to first response is understood to be the period of time within the standby time from the time the message is received in the linkyard customer portal (https://servicedesk.linkyard.ch/) with sufficient information to identify and classify the request until it is put to work by an employee of the Provider.

 diagram